box-community/sample-video-skills/README.md

+# This repository has been archived due to our current work to update all Box Skills sample code.
+We will be releasing updated samples soon.

-# Box Skills Samples: Custom Skills for Processing Video Files
+## Box Skills Samples: Custom Skills for Processing Video Files

 This repository will contains community created Box Skills samples for processing **video files** on Box.
 Box supports [the following video formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327#Type_VideoFiles) to directly load and play in Box preview.